gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ### Persistent per-concurrency build volumes

 The build directories in Kubernetes CI jobs are ephemeral by default.
-If you want to persist your Git clone across jobs (such that `GIT_STRATEGY=fetch` actually works), you will need to mount a persistent volume claim for your build folder.
+If you want to persist your Git clone across jobs (to make `GIT_STRATEGY=fetch` work), you must mount a persistent volume claim for your build folder.
-Because multiple jobs can run concurrently, you will either have to use a `ReadWriteMany` volume, or have one volume for each potential concurrent job on the same runner.
+Because multiple jobs can run concurrently, you must either use a `ReadWriteMany` volume, or have one volume for each potential concurrent job on the same runner.
 The latter is likely to be more performant.
 Here is an example of such a configuration: